lillyw54/nodejs/Develop/README.md

-# read me file
+# Read Me Generator

 ## Description
-creating a read me file through node.js
+A guide or template to your read me

 ## Installation
-just run npm install
+Just run npm install

+### Usage
+allows the user to save time

+#### Contribution Guidelines
+no contributions at the moment

+##### Test Instructions
+open the terminal within the appropriate js